Office hours: Mondays 9-10 AM in Siebel Center 3235.

 Attendance policy: Attendance in the class is strongly advised, since some material and discussion will happen that does not appear in the posted lectures.
 You are responsible for all material discussed in class, whether or not you attend; if you miss class for some reason, please make sure to talk with me or one of the students in the class to find out what you missed.
 Participation in the course is also part of the grade; hence, missing class can reduce this component of your grade.

 Academic integrity: You are expected to abide by the university academic integrity standards, which means (among other things) that you should never copy anyone else's homework nor let anyone copy your homework.
 This is particularly important for your final project, especially if you refer to the scientific literature in your project.
 You must also never plagiarize, which means (among other things) that any text that you copy from another document must be properly attributed (with quotation marks around the copied material, and citation to the document from which you have copied the material).
 Even paraphrasing can count as plagiarism.
 All violations of academic integrity standards will be reported to the appropriate university offices.
 Serious violations will result in a failing grade for the course.
 Please see this page for a brief discussion of this issue, and the real academic integrity page.
 The academic integrity code is applied to the homework assignments, as follows.
-You are encouraged to work with other students on the homework, but if you do this, this is what you should do.
+You are encouraged to work with other students currently enrolled in this course on the homework, but if you do this, this is what you should do.
 First, indicate on the homework who you worked with.
 Second, do not look at the other homework solutions when you write your own solutions; this includes not looking at someone else's write-up of a critique of some literature.
 Third, and more generally, you must write your homework solutions entirely on your own, using your own language.
 Please do not under any circumstances copy homework solutions from anyone else, or let anyone copy from you.
 Similarly, the academic integrity code is applied to your final project by the expectation that you will not copy text from any paper, and you will give appropriate credit to all material that you use from prior publications, websites, etc.